LearnTeachCode/intro-javascript-class/week-1/1-3-homework-part1-review.md

 ### Challenge 3:

-Somewhere on your web page, write a detailed list of the steps required to complete challenge #1 above -- like a recipe for other beginner programmers to follow!
+Somewhere on your web page, write a list of the steps required to complete challenge #1 above -- like a recipe for other beginner programmers to follow!

   > Feel free to use paragraphs, an ordered or unordered list, a table, or whatever HTML elements you want for structuring your web page.